 Skills and knowledge

 Teacher aides need to have knowledge of:

-- an understanding of different teaching methods and learning styles
+- different teaching methods and learning styles

-- an understanding of child learning and development
+- child learning and development

-- knowledge of safety and emergency procedures
+- school rules, policies and procedures, including safety and emergency procedures

-- first aid skills.
+- first aid.

 - work in school classrooms, libraries, computer suites and playgrounds

 - may work in stressful conditions with students who can get violent when angry or upset